 The Service Tool software is used to configure, tune, and troubleshoot the L-Series controller.
-This chapter describes installation and use of the Service Tool.
-It identifies the parameters available that can be viewed.
-It also provides detailed information on configuring and setting up the L-Series to the customer-specific field application.
+This chapter identifies the parameters available that can be viewed and provides detailed information on configuring and setting up the L-Series to the customer-specific field application.